 While rasam powder is easily available in stores, it cannot match the taste of a freshly ground spice blend.
-Not just the freshness, homemade spice blends can also be adjusted to suit your taste buds too - for example, adjusting the spice level.
+Not just the freshness, homemade spice blends can also be adjusted to suit your taste buds too - for example, by adjusting the spice level.

 Difference between rasam powder and sambar powder

 I have earlier shared more about sambar and my recipe for homemade sambar powder.

 While some spices are common between rasam powder and sambar powder, there are some key differences.
 The most important difference is the texture.
 Rasam powder has to be ground into a very fine powder whereas sambar powder can be fine to slightly coarse.

 Coriander seeds: This is the main spice used in rasam powder.
 Coriander seeds are the dried fruit of the coriander plant.

 Cumin seeds: Cumin seeds are dried seeds of the herb Cuminum cyminum, which belongs to the parsley family.

 Dried red chilli: Dried red chilli is ripe chillies that are sun-dried and stored.
 Usually, in my spice blends, I use two varieties of dried red chilli – one mild which adds a bright red colour (either Byadagi chilli or Kashmiri chilli) and the other hot chilli (Guntur chilli).
 Both these chillies are named after the places they are grown in.

 Black Pepper: Black pepper is a key spice used in rasam powder.
 Black pepper is one of the most commonly used spices, not just in India but across the world.
 They offer a unique flavour and add heat to the dish they are used in.